UCSD-SUMS/sums-vue/src/get-involved.md

 ## Volunteering

-If you would like to help run our events, we post event volunteer opportunities on [Slack](https://ucsdsums.slack.com/).
+If you would like to help run our events, we post event volunteer opportunities on [Discord](https://discord.gg/XVVeGHXGTt).

 ## Becoming a Member

 Anyone can attend our events but an eligible student may become a SUMS member for additional benefits.

+### Requirements

+* Must be a registered UCSD undergraduate student (of any major).
+* Within 90 days, attend and sign in to:
+  * At least 3 SUMS events (excluding meetings).
+  * At least 3 SUMS board meetings.
+* Submit a membership application after completing all other requirements.
+Applications are processed at least once per quarter.

+<Participation></Participation>

 ### Perks